JackDougherty/jack-site/_pages/educ309.md

 ### Tues Oct 29: Preparing our presentation
 - Finalize the text and order, and practice our [presentation slides](https://docs.google.com/presentation/d/1FtG8e_s5X48QCB4NA-mlmZr84W68RVn1znB3_LsxiXk)
 - Presenter(s) are responsible for double-checking coding of transcripts, even if they did not conduct the interview
-- [Assign Interpreting Interviews Essay](https://docs.google.com/document/d/1pmvHm8l19x2rXdSYCLLfVb6Jrp5Xjgk1M0ykC1JxAwA/edit), no more than 2000 words, due Sunday Nov 3rd by 6pm and submit on blind-review upload <https://form.jotform.com/70646100400136>
+- [Assign Interpreting Interviews Essay](https://docs.google.com/document/d/1pmvHm8l19x2rXdSYCLLfVb6Jrp5Xjgk1M0ykC1JxAwA/edit), no more than 2000 words, due Monday Nov 4th by 12 noon and submit on blind-review upload <https://form.jotform.com/70646100400136>

 ### Thur Oct 31: Presenting our findings
 - Public presentation of research findings for audience.
 Final preparations during class *if needed*, and presentation during Common Hour 12:15-1:15pm in McCook 200 conference room, with light lunch and homemade cookies.